Along the path to success in whatever field you’re in, you may create big audacious goals for yourself.

 Results are great, but if you focus too much on the end result you lose touch with everything else.
 As you obsess with results you stop connecting with the process of creating something for the pure joy of it.

 - Fear of failure

-If our goal is high, our chance of failure is high too.
+If our goal is big, our chance of failure is big too.
 So we begin to create a fear of failure of not achieving it.

 Thinking smaller and taking small steps has atomic power.

-You don’t even have to have the stress of a big goal in mind.
-All you need to know is the next small step.
+You don’t even have to hold the stress of a big goal in mind.
+All you need to know is what the next small step is.

 Taking small steps has compound consequences, as you add up all the work done over a long period of time you’ll be amazed at how far you’ve got.